albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Show multiple red range rings around the clicked position.
-The number and distance of the range rings can be changed in the ``Options`` dialog on the ``Map Display`` tab.
+The number and distance of the range rings can be changed in the ``Options`` dialog on page :ref:`map`.
 A label indicates the radius of each ring in nautical miles.

 The width of all range rings can be changed in the dialog ``Options`` on